json-schema-org/json-schema-spec/adr/2023-05-unevaluated-in-meta-schema.md

 * Opinion: A copy of the meta-schema that is packaged with an implementation should align validation of schemas with the implementation's support.
 Only a closed meta-schema can support this.
 * It is only possible to extend an open meta-schema.

+We will also need to document the benefits and detriments of using each meta-schema so that users can make informed decisions.

 ## Considered Options

 * Open meta-schema